 While there are tons of things to do in Iceland throughout the year, the month of March has its own unique itinerary.
 Even though March is the low season in Iceland, there are an abundance of attractions and experiences to be discovered during this time.
 Let’s have a look at the many reasons you should definitely plan a trip to Iceland in March.

 The month of March sees the last of Iceland’s Winter.
 As the weather starts to warm, you still get to enjoy the wondrous sight of snow and ice.
-Although it’s not as cold as the dead of Winter, you should still pack lots of warm clothes.
+Although it’s not as cold as the dead of winter, you should still pack lots of warm clothes.
+Iceland March weather wasn’t as cold as I thought it would be but you will need to be prepared as the weather changes quickly.
+Iceland weather March can be fairly unpredictable.
+We experienced sun, rain, high winds and even snow all within the same afternoon.

 You can still expect snowfalls and rain during March in Iceland, so be prepared, but this is not so bad that it would ruin a trip.
-The average temperature in Iceland in March is between 28 F and 38 F.
+The average Iceland temperature in March is between 28 F and 38 F.

 The days are also long enough to enjoy, yet not so long that you miss out on seeing the stars.
 You’ll experience 10 – 13 hours of daylight during March in Iceland.
 This gives the perfect balance for daylight exploring and night-time views.